Last week, I wrote about How to Hold a Ladies’ Working Brunch (For The Ambitious Yet Leisurely!)

 If your current friends aren’t the right group for a working brunch, you’ll need to meet some new friends.
 Services like LocalTweeps (and many other locally-focused social sites) are, sort of ironically, a good way to start making friends with a non-local outlook.
 Competent people can generally figure out how to impress you within the word count of their Twitter bios.

-If it’s financially feasible, get yourself to SXSW, BlogHer, and other conferences.
-Of course, you’ll mostly meet non-local people, but this will keep your outlook in the right place; having a far-flung network of ambitious friends is a good antidote to the pall of complacency that may otherwise fall over you when spending time with your lazier friends and ne’er-do-well family members (“Look at me, I have a job and I wash my dishes with actual dish soap, so compared to these people I’m doing awesome!”)
+If it’s financially feasible, get yourself to conferences a little outside your usual purview.
+Of course, you’ll mostly meet non-local people, but this will keep your outlook in the right place; having a far-flung network of ambitious friends is a good antidote to the pall of complacency that may otherwise fall over you when spending time with your slower-moving friends and ne’er-do-well family members.

 Consider creating a social or networking event that will attract the right kind of people.
-When I was in Virginia, where less is happening, doing stuff like this was ridiculously easy.
-There’s a mojo deficit.
+When I was in a smaller town where less is happening, doing stuff like this was easy.
 I co-founded an “Entrepreneurs Forum” by teaming up with a lawyer whose law firm had a big, nice meeting room.
 We invited panelists, the law firm provided refreshments and I imagine was happy to be the headline sponsor (at so little cost to the firm) of an event that would likely bring them new business, and no money changed hands anywhere but excellent connections were made.
 In fact, the organization still exists today, many years after I moved on.
 (Also see this column, for the time I started an internet marketing conference on a shoestring.)

-Brain-Drain Can Even Be Used to Your Advantage
+Differences in Geographical Density Can Be Used to Your Advantage

-I sometimes read blogs written by women who live in more rural areas, and I have noticed that people who live outside big cities will often drive for hours just to meet each other (and not at SXSW!
+I sometimes read blogs written by women who live in more rural areas, and I have noticed that people who live outside big cities will often drive for hours just to meet each other (and not at events!
 Just at their houses!
-Where they make coffee and show off their new sewing room, because they actually have extra bedrooms that can be repurposed for their hobbies!)
+Where they make coffee and show off their new sewing room or home gym, because they actually have extra bedrooms that can be repurposed for their hobbies!)
 This is true in general, I think — New Yorkers have so much opportunity that we will refuse to date someone who lives in the wrong part of Brooklyn, whereas people in sleepier towns often consider it reasonable to drive two hours for a date.

 So, it may actually be to one’s advantage, at least for a short season of life, to live in a less busy stretch of the country; connections you make with other people in the same circumstances will likely be more important to both of you.
 Meet a similarly bullish lady the next state over, and that might be a pretty big deal for both of you.
 Maybe worth a whole working retreat, rather than just a brunch, at one of your houses.
 What could you both do in a weekend with no distractions and enough coffee?